CUBRID/cubrid-manual/en/api/oledb.rst

 Before you start developing applications with CUBRID, you will need the Provider driver (**CUBRIDProvider.dll**).
 You have two options to get the driver.

-*   **Installing the driver**: Download the CUBRID OLE DB driver's .exe file at the location http://ftp.cubrid.org/CUBRID_Drivers/OLEDB_Driver/ or https://www.cubrid.org/?mid=downloads&item=oledb_driver.
+*   **Installing the driver**: Download the CUBRID OLE DB driver's .exe file at the location http://ftp.cubrid.org/CUBRID_Drivers/OLEDB_Driver/ .
 From OLE DB driver 9.1.0.p1 version(available from CUBRID server 2008 R4.1), both of 32 bit and 64 bit driver are installed on one installation.

     .. image:: /images/oledb_install.jpg